eu-nebulous/ai-anomaly-detection/README.md

 The **Anomaly Detection** component monitors network metrics of Kubernetes-based applications (prefix `adt_`) and flags deviations from learned “normal” behaviour.
 It is implemented as a modular component that integrates with NebulOuS via the monitoring data bus and uses in-memory models per application instance.

+The component runs as a lightweight edge service within the NebulOuS Meta-OS, continuously monitoring active application instances.

 ## 🔍 Key Features
 - **Distributed detection**: Multi-threaded per-instance metric collection and inference.
 - **Dual AI anomaly detection strategies**: Negative Selection Algorithm (NSA) and K-Means clustering.
 - **Adaptive configuration**: Fully configurable via `.ini` file and environment variables (supporting edge deployment and dynamic switching).
-- **Persistence and messaging**: InfluxDB for storage and Artemis broker for real-time alerting.
+- **Persistence and messaging**: InfluxDB for storage, and Artemis broker for real-time alerting.
 - **Traceability**: Each anomaly is persisted in the application bucket for later analysis and visualization.

 ## 🧩 Architecture & Workflow

 1. **Subscription**: Subscribes to the `topic://eu.nebulouscloud.monitoring.metric_list` topic.
 2. **Message Handling**: Receives a metric_list message with the application name and version.
 An entry is added in AiadPredictorState.received_applications
-3. **Result Topic Setup**: Defines the `topic://eu.nebulouscloud.ad.aiad.allmetrics` topic for publishing anomaly detection results.
+3. **Result Topic Setup**: Publishes anomaly detection results to the `topic://eu.nebulouscloud.ad.aiad.allmetrics` topic.
 4. **Continuous Modeling & Monitoring Cycle**:
    - Retrieves application instances (master and worker IDs) from InfluxDB.
+   - Cycle N intervals:
      - For each instance:
        - Fetches network metrics with the `adt_` prefix.
        - For each metric:
          - Retrieves historical data.
        - Filters out:
          - Non-variable or low-variance metrics.
          - Highly correlated metrics.
        - Selects the **N most representative metrics** based on importance.
        - Builds anomaly detection models:
          - One **NSA model** for the representative metrics.
          - One **K-Means model** per representative metric.
        - Retrieves recent metric data for the current time window.
        - Applies inference:
          - NSA-based anomaly detection for representative metrics as a whole.
          - K-Means-based anomaly detection per metric.
        - Evaluates thresholds:
          - If the **NSA anomaly rate** exceeds the defined NSA threshold → publishes an incident and stores in InfluxDB under the same application bucket for persistence and traceability.
          - If the **K-Means anomaly rate** for any metric exceeds the defined K-Means threshold → publishes an incident and stores in InfluxDB under the same application bucket for persistence and traceability.
+   This cycle repeats periodically, ensuring continuous adaptation to workload dynamics.

 ## 📊 Monitored Metrics

-All **network.related metrics** prefixed with `adt_`.
+All **network metrics** prefixed with `adt_`.

 ## 📨 Messaging Topics